Navigation Menu

 Four Schools Within A Preschool

-Launched in 1964, the Fifth City Preschool in Chicago was the first structural application of changing images through a structure, a curriculum, a time design, and the entire school environment.
-Uniquely the preschool had four schools within the school – Infant, Mini, Pre and Kinder.
-The four schools were able to focus on the unique development of each age level from 18 weeks until age five.
+Launched in 1964, the Fifth City Preschool in Chicago was the first community program for changing images through a structure, a curriculum, a time design, and the entire school environment.
+Uniquely the preschool had four schools within the school – Infant, Mini, Pre and Kinder. – focusing on the unique development of each age level from 18 weeks until age five.

 Six steps for shaping images.